Ramen Noodle Salad with Sweet and Tangy Sesame Dressing

 Do I have to toast the noodles?

-Toasting the ramen noodles gives otherwise bland noodles some flavor.
+Toasting the ramen noodles adds flavor.
 And it also helps prevent them from going soft too soon.

 How long does ramen noodle salad last?

-Ramen noodle salad will last for at least an hour before the noodles start to get soft, making it ideal to serve at a potluck.
+Ramen noodle salad will last at least an hour before the noodles soften, making it ideal for a potluck.

 How can I make this in advance?

-If you want to prepare this ahead of time, chop the veggies and put them into a serving bowl.
-Toast the ramen and cashews and when they're cool, put them in a container with a lid.
+If you want to prepare this ahead of time, chop the vegetables and place them in a serving bowl.
+Toast the ramen and cashews, and when they’re cool, put them in a container with a lid.
 Make the dressing and put it into a jar.
-Just before serving, add the noodles and cashews to the veggies, pour the dressing over the top, and toss.
+Just before serving, add the noodles and cashews to the veggies, pour the dressing over the top, and toss to combine.

 What to serve with ramen noodle salad